modernmt/modernmt/README.md

 ## About this Release

-This release allows you to create an MT engine from a collection of line aligned parallel data or TMX files, that can be queried via a [REST API](https://github.com/ModernMT/MMT/wiki/API-Documentation).
+This release introduces the new **Adaptive Neural MT engine**.
+In addition to the fast Phrase-Based engine, you can now create  a neural engine with the same simplicity, starting from a collection of line aligned parallel data or TMX files; the engine will be accessible via a [REST API](https://github.com/ModernMT/MMT/wiki/API-Documentation).
 It also lets you create an MT cluster where identical engines on different machines cooperate in order to increase the system speed and fault tolerance.

 Intro video (for version 0.11): http://87k.eu/lk9l